| | Been working without a decent break

 Zurich, because Zurich, not being in Germany, isn't signposted.
 Realise mistake

 only as I leave the town without having crossed the Rhine.
+Switzerland is antiseptic - a lot of

 police and everyone obeys every road sign, so keeping up a reasonable pace